uoequizsoc/uoequizsoc.github.io/events.md

 ## Pub Quiz ##

 Each month, we our monthly Pub Quiz.
 Over 6 rounds teams of up to 6 people compete for prizes and glory.
-Anyone can attend, costing only £1 per team with prizes up for grabs for first, second, third places.
+Anyone can attend, costing only £1 per person with prizes up for grabs for first, second, third places; as well as for best team name.

 As our rounds are written by society members we enjoy a variety of different subjects at our quizzes.
-Along with the typical topics: General Knowledge, Music and Geography and History, we also have some more unusual rounds; these can be anything:
-Food and Drink, Bad Movie Descriptions or even Dinosaur Anatomy.
+Along with the typical topics: General Knowledge, Music and Geography and History, we also have some more unusual rounds; these can be anything: Food and Drink, Bad Movie Descriptions or even Dinosaur Anatomy.

 ## Buzzer Quiz ##